coderefinery/research-software-engineering/content/testing.md

 Try this process on your own code or a code that you have recently used:
 1. Describe in words how *you* check whether the code still works.
-1. Translate the words into a script.
+1. Translate the words into a script (any language).
 1. Run the script automatically on every code change.

 Already step 1 is a good exercise in itself.
 If you can arrive at step 2,